Jus-Be/orin-ayo/README.md

 # Summary
 <img src=https://jus-be.github.io/orin-ayo/assets/orinayo.png>

-Orin Ayo is an Arranger Controller.
+Orin Ayo is an Arranger/Looper Controller.

-It turns a Guitar Hero game controller HID device into a MIDI controller for an Arranger keyboard, module, device or application.
-It lets you play chords and control an arranger with the buttons on a Guitar hero games controller.
+It turns a Guitar Hero game controller HID device into a MIDI controller for an arranger keyboard, module, looper, device or application.
+It lets you play chords and control the arranger or looper with the buttons on a Guitar hero games controller.

-Currently, the following arrangers are supported:
+Currently, the following devices and applications are supported:

+### Arrangers
-- Ketron Event, SD9 Series keyboards and sound module (SD90)
+- Ketron Event keyboard, Event-X module, SD9 Series keyboards and sound module (SD90)
 - Yamaha MODX and Montage
 - Yamaha QY100
 - Korg Micro Arranger
 - Giglad (Application)

+### Loopers
+- Boss RC 600 Loop Station
+- Aeros Loop Studio

-Orin Ayo can also play some strum/pick patterns for the virtual guitars from Music Labs like RealGuitar, RealLPC, etc.
+Orin Ayo can also play the strum/pick patterns for the virtual guitars from Music Labs like RealGuitar, RealLPC, etc in joystick mode along with the arranger or looper patterns.

 <img src=https://jus-be.github.io/orin-ayo/assets/guitar_hero.png>